NeshHari/XMonad/README.md

 ### Modularisation
 To improve accessibility and testing in comparison to monolithic code, code is separated into independent modules that are integrated as required in xmonad.hs.
 Modules in XMonad are read from the "lib" folder by default, which can be created in the same directory as xmonad.hs.
 Individual modules (i.e., files with .hs extension) can then be created directly in that folder or subfolders within, and imported in xmonad.hs.
 In this example,

-How it works?
+#### How it works?

-*Note: MyModule is replaceable by the name of the module*
+General Path: ./lib/Custom/MyModule.hs, where "." is relative to where xmonad.hs resides, and MyModule is replaceable by the name of the module.
+As a rule of thumb, ensure both file name (<MyModule>.hs) and module name (Custom.<MyModule>) are the same.

 ```haskell
 -- path: lib/Custom/MyModule.hs
 -- define module at the top of file